Device module

 Device Module

-class Device(name, runtime=None, runtime_docker=False, runtime_preinstalled=False, ros_distro=None, rosbag_mount_path=None, ros_workspace=None, description=None, python_version=DevicePythonVersion.PYTHON2)
+class Device(name, runtime=None, runtime_docker=False, runtime_preinstalled=False, ros_distro=None, ros_workspace=None, description=None, python_version=DevicePythonVersion.PYTHON2, config_variables=None, labels=None)

 Device class represents a device.
 Member variables of the class represent the properties of device.